 We also love these cottage cheese waffles and almond flour Greek yogurt bagels.

 You don’t have to be gluten free to enjoy crispy almond flour waffles.
-Our family also loves whole wheat waffles but these almond waffles are one of our favorite breakfast dishes alongside frequently requested almond flour pancakes!
+Our family also loves these healthy waffles with whole wheat flour but these almond waffles are one of our favorite breakfast dishes alongside frequently requested almond flour pancakes!

 The combination of almond flour and oat flour in gluten free waffles is nutrient filled and satisfying.
 The result are waffles that aren’t too dense and crisp up perfectly, with a slightly fluffy center.